graphcore/examples/applications/popart/resnext_inference/README.md

 ## ResNeXt101 model

 The ResNeXt101 model is taken from the research paper Aggregated Residual Transformations for Deep Neural Networks: https://arxiv.org/abs/1611.05431.
 The simple design results in a homogeneous, multi-branch architecture that has only a few hyper-parameters to set.
-This strategy exposes a new dimension, cardinality (the size of the set of transformations).
+This strategy exposes a new dimension, cardinality, which is the size of the set of transformations.

 ## Datasets